yusufsjustit/Classic-Model-Cars-using-MySQL/README.md

 # HR Database using MySQL
-I practiced my SQL skill using HR Database.
+I practiced my SQL skills using the HR Database.
 In this database, there are 2 tables.
 The office table contains information about offices.
 The employee table has information about people working in offices.
 There is 1 to  many relationships from offices to employees table.
 The employee table also has 1 too many relationships with itself.

 ![image](https://github.com/yusufsjustit/HR-Database-using-MySQL/assets/125282550/318143f4-4d3d-477f-8038-ef2dc45da3da)